ivanvoitovych/tour-of-heroes/step-7.md

 </div>
 ```

-And now let's include it as a tag into the Home Page
+And now, let's include it as a tag on the Home Page.

 `viewi-app\Components\Views\Home\HomePage.html`